Howard Brinton

 Howard Haines Brinton (1884–1973) was an author, professor and director whose work influenced the Religious Society of Friends movement for much of the 20th century.
 His books ranged from Quaker journal anthologies to philosophical and historical dissertations on the faith, establishing him as a prominent commentator on the Society of Friends.

 Early life

-Howard Brinton was born on 24 July 1884, in West Chester, Pennsylvania to a Quaker couple, who were from different strands of the Quaker faith: his father Orthodox and his mother Hicksite.
+Howard Brinton was born on July 24, 1884, in West Chester, Pennsylvania, to a Quaker couple, who were from different strands of the Quaker faith: his father Orthodox and his mother Hicksite.

 Academic career

-He studied at Haverford College with Rufus Jones and graduated in 1905, obtaining a master's degree in 1906.
+He studied at Haverford College with Rufus Jones and graduated in 1905, obtaining a master's degree (Math and Physics) in 1906.
 He taught at Olney Friends School in Barnesville, Ohio, and at Pickering College in New Market, Ontario.
-In 1909, he obtained a doctorate in Physics from Harvard.
+In 1909, he obtained a master's degree in philosophy from Harvard.

 In 1916, Howard Brinton was appointed acting President of Guilford College, North Carolina, at a troubled time for the college.
 He visited conscientious objectors imprisoned at Camp Jackson, South Carolina, who were not permitted to communicate with outside and whose location was not known to their relatives and friends.